Te Paetahi Akoranga Bachelor of Teaching (Early Childhood Education)

 The programme is the same level (level 7) and difficulty as the degree programme offered at universities.

-The workload will include nine hours of class time per week: a full day on campus from 9am-4pm, and one evening (taught online) each week.
+The workload will include 12 hours of class time per week: two full days on campus from 10am-4pm.
 Students will also be required to undertake practical experience of at least 12 hours per week in a licensed early childhood education centre.
-In addition, students are required to undertaken 15-18 hours of self-directed study per week.
+In addition, students are required to undertake 15-18 hours of self-directed study per week.

 Timetables will be provided closer to the start date once streams have been finalised.